Mirko Guerrini: Biography

-He is also in great demand as a composer/conductor with different Symphony Orchestras (Orchestra “A.Toscanini” of Parma, Orchestra Regionale Toscana, Orchestra della Campania and others), being the winner of International Music Competitions such as the “Concorso 2 Agosto di Bologna” (2000, 2005).
+He is also in demand as a composer/conductor with different Symphony Orchestras (Orchestra "A.Toscanini" of Parma, Orchestra Regionale Toscana, Orchestra della Campania and others), being the winner of International Music Competitions such as the "Concorso 2 Agosto di Bologna" (2000, 2005).

 In Australia, Guerrini composed the music commissioned by the Melbourne Museum for their Aztecs Exhibition, producing all the music for both TV ads and live performances.

-In 2019, Guerrini composed and produced the soundtrack for the stop motion VR movie ‘The Passenger’ who was finalist at the Mostra Internazionale del cinema di Venezia.
+In 2019, Guerrini composed and produced the soundtrack for the stop motion VR movie The Passenger, who was finalist at the Mostra Internazionale del cinema di Venezia.

-He has performed all over the world: in Brasil, Japan, Australia, Canada, Usa, France, Spain, Russia, Finland, Indonesia and in many other countries.
+He has performed in many countries such as Brasil, Japan, Australia, Canada, Usa, France, Spain, Russia, Finland, Indonesia and in many other countries.

-As an educator, Guerrini was a professor of Jazz Saxophone and Small Jazz Ensemble at the Conservatorio “Mascagni” in Livorno.
+As an educator, Guerrini was a professor of Jazz Saxophone and Small Jazz Ensemble at the Conservatorio "Mascagni" in Livorno.

 Since he permanently moved to Australia in 2013 he started teaching in Melbourne.
-Guerrini is now Adjunct Fellow and Teaching Associate at Monash University, and a teacher in several different Colleges.
+Guerrini is now Adjunct Fellow and Teaching Associate at Monash University, and a teacher in several different colleges.

 Has been invited as visiting professor at UTAS in Hobart in Australia as well as at the Banff Centre for Performing Arts in Canada (2010, 2012), and has been the Keynote speaker at a Conference on “Musical Perspectives” at the Warwick University, in Warwick, England in 2012.

 Together with Niko Schäuble he also started the educational project expEARience, based on the importance of listening and the auditory process.